X-SLAYER/EzValidator/README.md

   - **`.maxLength(int maxLength, [String? message])`**: Ensures that the length of the value (String, List, or Map) does not exceed the specified `maxLength`.
   - **`.addMethod(bool Function(T? v) validWhen, [String? message])`**: Allows for the addition of custom validation logic.
 If the provided function `validWhen` returns `false`, the custom error message is returned.
   - **`.when(String key, ValidationCallback<T> validator)`**: Provides conditional validation based on the value of another field in the schema.
 The method accepts a `key`, which refers to another field in the schema, and a `validator`, which is a function that executes the validation logic.
 The `validator` function should return `null` if the validation passes or a custom error message if it fails.
 This method is particularly useful for scenarios where the validation of one field depends on the value of another field, such as confirming a password.
+  - **`.transform(T Function(T) transformFunction)`**: Applies a transformation function to the field's value before any validation is performed.
+The method takes a `transformFunction` which receives the current field value and returns a transformed value.
+This method is useful for preprocessing the data, such as trimming strings, converting types, or formatting values, before applying the validation rules.

 - ### String Validations